mentebinaria/retoolkit/README.md

 ## Is it safe to install it in my environment?

 I don't know.
 Some included tools are not open source and come from shady places.
 You should use it exclusively in virtual machines and under your own responsibility.

+## Can you add tool X?

+It depends.
+The idea is to keep it simple.
+We won't add a tool just because it's not here yet.
+But if you think there's a good reason to do so, and the license allows us to redistribuite the software, please open an issue and we'll consider that. :)